OpenPrinting/libcups/MIGRATING.md

   specification of media source (input tray/roll) and type.
 - The `cups_encoding_t` enumeration values now use the `CUPS_ENCODING_` prefix for consistency with other enumerated types.
+- X.509 certificates are now passed as C strings containing the PEM-encoded data instead of a `cups_array_t *` of raw data.